liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The liferay-ui:trash-undo taglib has been removed and replaced with liferay-trash:trash-undo taglib
+### The liferay-ui:trash-undo taglib has been removed and replaced with liferay-trash:undo taglib
 - **Date:** 2015-Nov-30
 - **JIRA Ticket:** LPS-60779

 #### What changed?

-The `liferay-ui:trash-undo` taglib has been removed and replaced with `liferay-trash:trash-undo` taglib.
+The `liferay-ui:trash-undo` taglib has been removed and replaced with `liferay-trash:undo` taglib.

 #### Who is affected?